Dress up in period costumes, give tours on local history, delve into our archival collections, or learn how to

-All our volunteer opportunities can qualify as internship and/or course credits.
+The History Center accepts a limited number of volunteers and student workers each term working on a variety of initiatives and research efforts.
+All our projects can qualify as internship and/or course credits.
 Contact the staff member in charge of the volunteer program you're interested in to communicate about expectations and course requirements.
-If you're interested in volunteering in an area not listed here, please get in touch with email@example.com to share some of your interests and we can work with you to develop a project tailored to your skills and interests.
-There is no age or prior experience requirement for internships with The History Center in Tompkins County.
+There is no prior experience requirement for internships with The History Center in Tompkins County.
+At this time we can only accept applications from student interns ages 14 and older.
+Please contact email@example.com with any questions.

 TRANSCRIBE ORAL HISTORIES

 Do you love to listen to stories?
 Help us transcribe our recorded Oral Histories of Tompkins County interviews to add to our archival audio collections.

 We are currently unable to train new volunteers on how to do oral history transcriptions, and can only accept volunteers for this project with previous audio transcription experience.
 Volunteers can work remotely for transcription work.
 This opportunity can also become an internship or independent project.
 Learn more about our Oral History collections here.If you are interested in working with our Oral History collections, please contact firstname.lastname@example.org.